danielfelix45/Starbucks-Homepage-Project/README.md

 # 🤔 What is the purpose of this project?

-The focus of this activity is to practice Html and Css programming for the Web.
+The focus of this activity is to practice Html and Css for the Web.